3 observations after Maxey exits early, Sixers notch their first preseason win

 Following two early Reed fouls, Filip Petrušev entered over Mo Bamba.

-Both Reed and Petrušev ended up picking up four fouls in the first half.
+Both Reed and Petrušev picked up four fouls in the first half.
 Though Petrušev had several nice moments as a rim protector, timing his leaps well to alter shots in the paint, he certainly looks below average strength-wise for an NBA big man.
-The 23-year-old Serbian is listed at 6-foot-11, 225 pounds and mainly played at power forward for KK Crvena Zvezda last season.
+The 23-year-old is listed at 6-foot-11, 225 pounds and mainly played at power forward for KK Crvena Zvezda last season.

 The longer look at Petrušev was understandable.
 His contract for this year is partially guaranteed, so it made sense to evaluate him over an extended stretch.
 Bamba had also struggled to begin the preseason, shooting 3 for 13 over the Sixers’ two exhibition losses to the Celtics.